daninkc/delilah/README.md

 Or... you can just use this.

 Important note: middlewares check user and admin with a token.
 To have access to resources with admin privileges, you need to be logged in as a registered admin first.
+Also, always remember to use JSON as the type when making raw data queries :)

 ## For managing users